 Also clarify the difference between your registrar (where the domain is registered) and your hosting (where the site’s files and database live).
 A “domain change” is really a site move: you’ll put the same site on a new URL.
 You generally can’t rename an active domain—you buy the new one, point it to your site, and keep the old one active while you migrate and redirect.

 If your current plan supports multiple sites, you may be able to add the new domain and manage the move in one account.
 If not, you can either upgrade or set up hosting with a new provider.
-Be aware of common constraints like ICANN’s 60-day transfer lock after new registrations/transfers, and check whether email, SSL, and CDN settings are tied to your current domain so you can plan updates.
+Be aware of common constraints like ICANN’s 60-day transfer lock after new registrations or registrant-contact changes (some registrars let you opt out before the change), and check whether email, SSL, and CDN settings are tied to your current domain so you can plan updates.

 GoDaddy shared hosting pricing